yy6linda/mortality_prediction_docker_model/README.md

 A docker container is built basing on the docker images submitted by participants.
 The illustration below shows the inside structure of a docker container.
 ![docker container structure](./pics/docker_container_structure.png)

-"app" directory is created by participants in which scripts for building prediction models (train.py), generating predictions (infer.py) and bashfiles to run those scripts (train.sh and infer.sh) lie.
+"app" directory is created by participants in which scripts for building prediction models (train.py), generating predictions (infer.py) and bashfiles to run those scripts (train.sh and infer.sh) live.
 Information to build "app" directory is in the dockerfile.

 Other directories ("train","infer","scratch","model","output") will be mounted to the docker container by Synapse later.
 Participants don't need to create those directories but need to know the location of different directories in the container to access and store data.